 There are many ways to find the talent for an open position, including being open to a broader candidate pool, improving your screening process and leveraging references to validate your hires.

 Be open to a broader candidate pool

 We all know there is no such thing as a ‘perfect candidate.’
-By limiting yourself to only accepting candidates with every requirement you listed in the job description, you’re missing out on expanding your talent pool.
+By limiting yourself to only accepting candidates with every requirement you listed in the job description, you’re missing out on great potential candidates.

 To gain more talent in the hiring process, be open to candidates with around 70% of the requirements you’re looking to hire.
-You’ll find more people to interview for a role and invest in a candidate’s growth if they join your team.
+You’ll find more people to interview for the role and can invest in a candidate’s growth if they join your team.

 Improve your screening process with candidates

 Once you find your candidates, you need to start qualifying and screening them to help narrow down the individuals who make it to the next round of hiring.

 Analyzing resumes may seem simple, but there’s a lot to look for when reviewing them.
 Resumes that are well-organized, updated, and include education and credentials are always a good sign.